Floydlang/floyd/docs/floyd_systems_ref.md

 ??? define external interface of component?
 Versions?

 A pure component has no side effects, have no state and can't talk to the outside world.
-Pure logic.
 They can use other pure components but never effect-components.

 An effect component *can* have side effects.
 It cannot keep its own state -- only state in the outside world.
 It can use both pure-components and effect-components.